stevenc49/stevenc49.github.io/pages/practiceJournal.md

 The leetcoding one should be my 40hr per week job where 20% is used to do my side hustle (business).

+### Jul 15

+Thinking about moving some Leetcode Gym jekyll articles over to Anki for studying.

 ### Jul 11

 [Recursive backtracking](https://medium.com/leetcode-patterns/leetcode-pattern-3-backtracking-5d9e5a03dc26)